Member Hub

 • $75 total for testosterone (lasts several months)

-Many patients save money by paying cash or using prescription membership programs (especially if they take multiple generic medications).
+Many patients save money by paying cash or using prescription membership programs.
 We have no financial relationship with these programs — we’re happy to help you explore options.

 Why continue membership if my dose feels stable?